MuhtasimTanmoy/notebook/security/encrypted messaging.md

 ### PreKeys
 This protocol uses a concept called 'PreKeys'.
 A PreKey is an ECPublicKey and an associated unique ID which are stored together by a server.
 PreKeys can also be signed.
-It is used for asyncronous encrytion.
+It is used for asynchronous encryption.
 As the other client can be offline for several months.

-- Ellyptic curve - curve25519 is used for public private key pair generation.
+- Elliptic curve - curve25519 is used for public-private key pair generation.
-- For storing pre keys PKI infra needed.
+- For storing pre-keys PKI infra is needed.
 Keybase.

 At install time, clients generate
 - Identity Key